SyedDanishAliShah/ImplementingFigmadesigninXmlAndroid/README.md

-# Implementing Figmadesign in Xml Android
+# Implementing Figma design in Xml Android

 This project is a showcase of how to implement UI/UX design in an Android app using Figma as the design tool.
 The purpose of this project is to encourage collaboration and code sharing by sharing the source code on GitHub.